Harry Styles’ New Album Is Inspired By ‘Sadness And Sex’

 He is scheduled to kick off the tour in the U.K. in Birmingham in April.
 The whole European leg will be supported by King Princess.

-The North American leg is expected to start in Philadelphia, Pennsylvania, in late June and will continue throughout the continent for the next couple of months.
+The North American leg is expected to start in Philadelphia, Pennsylvania, in late June and will continue throughout the continent for the following couple of months.

-Last weekend, Harry hosted and performed two of his latest singles “Lights Up” and “Watermelon Sugar” on the show.
+Last weekend, Harry hosted and performed two of his latest singles “Lights Up” and “Watermelon Sugar” on Saturday Night Live.
 During his opening monologue, he threw shade at former One Direction bandmate Zayn Malik.